christopher5106/christopher5106.github.io/_posts/2015-11-10-earn-money-with-your-blog.markdown

 </script>
 {% endhighlight %}

-Add AdSense in your Google Analytics panel via [AdSense Linking in Google Analytics](https://support.google.com/adsense/answer/6084409?hl=en) in order to see AdSense metrics in Analytics reports.
+Add AdSense in your Google Analytics panel via [AdSense Linking in Google Analytics](https://support.google.com/adsense/answer/6084409?hl=en) in order to see AdSense metrics in Analytics reports, see earnings and ad impressions based on user visits and pages.

 # Improve your web site interface and ergonomy with Page Analytics